kongus99/elevators/readme.md

 Have fun!
 This is not a trap.
 It is a code challenge to check coding style etc. If there are features you don't have time to add or if you have future changes in mind, write comments or document them.

-### Deliver Your Solution
+## Deliver Your Solution

-Add the code to a github or bitbucket repository.
+Add the code to a github, gitlab or bitbucket repository.
 You can also make an archive of the project and e-mail it to us.
 We would like to see your solution within 7 days.

-## Build And Run (as is)

-As the project is, the Spring app can be started as seen below.

-build and run the code with Maven

-    mvn package
-    mvn spring-boot:run

-or start the target JAR file

-    mvn package
-    java -jar target/elevator-1.0-SNAPSHOT.jar